Exclusive: GM offers $2.2 billion debt for equity swap in return for Seoul's support - sources

 Engle did not elaborate on whether GM’s plan for the two new car models were dependent on government support for the automaker, said Kim, who attended the meeting.

+Finance Minister Kim Dong-yeon told reporters on Tuesday that the government would “closely consult with GM to normalize its management,” adding that a due diligence on the company should come first.

+South Korea’s presidential office also said Tuesday that it would designate Gunsan an employment “crisis zone”, opening the way for government subsidies like cheap loans and and other financial support for those laid off.

-South Korean government officials said it was too early to decide on any financial backing, as it wanted to conduct due diligence before committing fresh investment.
+South Korean government officials said it was too early to decide on any financial backing, as it wanted to conduct due diligence before committing fresh investment in GM Korea.

 The tensions also come at a difficult time for U.S.-South Korean relations given U.S. President Donald Trump’s determination to renegotiate the U.S.-Korea Free Trade Agreement.